Azure-Samples/streaming-at-scale/iothub-digitaltwins-timeseriesinsights/README.md

 ## Running the Scripts

 Please note that the scripts have been tested on [Ubuntu 18 LTS](http://releases.ubuntu.com/18.04/), so make sure to use that environment to run the scripts.
-You can run it using Docker, WSL or a VM:
+You can run it using Docker, WSL, Mac OS or a VM:

 - [Ubuntu Docker Image](https://hub.docker.com/_/ubuntu/)
 - [WSL Ubuntu 18.04 LTS](https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab)